wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    On <strong>IntelliJ</strong>, get its Git menu by right-clicking on the project in the left Solution pane to see this menu:

+   We will return to this after going through this course to see if you recognize what each GUI item does.

    <a target="_blank" title="git-intellij-1308x490.jpg" href="https://user-images.githubusercontent.com/300046/44702989-21bf6900-aa53-11e8-8fc4-6b91b621e7ca.jpg">
    <img alt="git-intellij-648x243.jpg" src="https://user-images.githubusercontent.com/300046/44702935-ee7cda00-aa52-11e8-941b-9913757f4702.jpg"></a>